 The idea you don't expect, from whom you don't expect.
-Brian Brooks, America's leading banking regulator, wants to bridge the wealth gap between developing and developed countries with a plan he called "country coin".
+Brian Brooks, America's leading banking regulator, wants to bridge the wealth gap between developing and developing countries with a plan he has called "country coin."

 Because higher literacy rates correlate with higher "gross domestic product," Brooks says, incentivising people to continue school can increase productivity, individual well-being and social prosperity.

 These are principles that we find in the academic literature, but their implementation lags behind in practice.
 Brooks wants to make them happen with a means that will make many turn up their noses.
 How to promote culture?
 With a national currency.
 A cryptocurrency, to be precise.